LiDAR-Motion-Segmentation/baseline-scripts/README.md

 6) Deployment on `NVIDIA Jetson Orin NX` using `ONNX` and `TensorRT` for faster inferencing and realtime operation.
 7) Multi Camera based Multi Object Tracking using 5 intel realsense cameras with `BoT-SORT` + `Torchreid` + `RTMPose` for detecting moving non moving people
 8) Benchmarking results on `MOT Challenge`
-9) Manual refinement code for images to fix false detections
+9) Manual refinement code for images to fix false detections of IDs, moving and static classes
+10) Face blurring code for maintaining privacy using `yolov11-face` and `mediapipe`
-10) Extra utility codes for adapting `Motion Object Segmentation Algoritms` for JRDB dataset and semantic kitty dataset for testing pointcloud based tracking algorithms for moving and non-moving objects segmentation
+11) Extra utility codes for adapting `Motion Object Segmentation Algoritms` for JRDB dataset and semantic kitty dataset for testing pointcloud based tracking algorithms for moving and non-moving objects segmentation

 ![alt text](./assets/Screenshot%20from%202025-11-26%2011-08-17.png)